jonathanchancey/dotfiles/README.md

 ## Introduction

-This repo services as a personal project and as inspiration for others.
+This repo serves as a personal project and as inspiration for others.

 Please don't blindly execute code.